“Something’s coming—we just don’t know what.”

 - Foresight – Understanding the challenges and opportunities caused by a possible recession

 - Response – Be able to take advantage of opportunities and mitigate challenges in real time

 - Adaptation – Make strategic pivots with a longer-term strategy.
 Businesses should aim to emerge from disruptions stronger and better positioned for growth.

 - Long-term Strategy: Don’t sacrifice long-term value creation for quick cost cuts.
 The most successful businesses will be better positioned to meet longer-range goals of sustainable, inclusive growth for all stakeholders—customers, employees, investors, and the community.

 Dayton, Ohio Area President Mark Clower also recommends taking a note from COVID-19 – many of the lessons during this crisis can be implemented or adapted to help your business survive a possible recession.

 While these ideas may seem straight forward, Cleveland Area President Jim Gilbride cautions, “we see too many small businesses that do not have the resources or know-how to get this planning done.”
-If you want to discuss how a fractional CFO can help you build resilience in your organization, or other recession-related concerns, get in touch with us to schedule a complimentary consultation.
+If you want to discuss how a fractional CFO can help you build resilience in your organization, or other recession-related concerns, get in touch with us to schedule a consultation.